 The Marriott Bonvoy Brilliant™ American Express card offers up to a $300 statement credit every year that can be used toward Marriott hotel stays or any hotel room charges.
 In addition to using it towards the cost of a room, it can even be used to cover hotel restaurants, spas and other Marriott purchases.
 Just make sure you make all charges to your room and then use your Marriott Bonvoy Brilliant card at checkout.

-Considering the $450 annual fee again, this $300 credit alone makes the annual fee effectively just $150 per year — IF you spend $300 on hotels each year anyway.
+Considering the $450 annual fee again, this $300 credit alone makes the annual fee effectively just $150 per year if you spend $300 on Marriott hotels each year anyway.

 Annual free night